BartMassey/advent-of-code-2020/day09/README.md

 I really wish the test instance wouldn't have different parameters than the input instance: it is easy to forget to switch between the two.
 Ideally, the instance would just start with the window length.
+Anyhow, added an argument to handle this, as one does.

 This is *not* a decryption problem.
 I don't know why it is labeled as one.